If we could see the miracle of a single flower clearly, our whole life would change.

 A Yoga Therapy session is not considered as only pure physical exercise.
 No previous experience is required and no special degree of flexibility or strength is expected.
 You start from the point of where you are now and take it forward.

 What is the difference between Yoga Therapy and physical therapy?

 Majority of physical therapists (with medical and anatomy based training) will look at the client’s imbalance at physical and structural levels only with varied degree of individualisation for similar issues.
-Yoga therapy will look at the client from all dimensions holistically when in addition to physicality, physiological, psychological and emotional dimensions will be considered.
+Yoga Therapy will look at the client from all dimensions holistically when in addition to physiology, psychological, emotional and energetic dimensions will be considered.

 What is the difference between Yoga Therapy and psychotherapy?

 During psychotherapy session the client and therapist will focus around past experiences and current stress levels and the impact that they had on client’s life.
 The sessions will then be often centred around understanding the feelings and attachments to those past experiences when trying to move beyond them.
 Yoga Therapy is focused on the present moment regardless of what took place in the past.
 The purpose is to start treating the impact and heal rather than analyse the past.